SheelaQueen/AdminBot-TheZ/README.md

 | **Love Rate Command**            | ✅        | ❌    | ❌    | ❌        |

+Also it got a auto clearer in the newest Version Check out the discord for changelogs!

 |ZygnalBot: ✅ 100% Free & Open Source|

 |Others: ❌ Freemium (Some Features Require Payment)|